maxschelski/figureflow/README.md

 > from figureflow.figure import Figure

 For any questions feel free to contact me via E-Mail to max.schelski@googlemail.com.

+# Creating a layout for a figure

+The layout of a figure is created by defining the position and size of the panels.
+This can either be done by setting the parameters x, y, width and height separately for each figure panel or by creating a csv file the following way:

+The csv needs to be in the main folder of the figure with the name __figure__ followed by the "number" and ".csv" A grid with letters of the panels where if a panel should span several cells the corresponding letter should be written in several cells.

+Widths and heights can be defined by two possible ways:
+  1) In which the first row is the width of each column and the last column is the height of each row
+  2) In which above every panel letters there is a number corresponding to the relative width of the panel in that row and the last column of the csv contains the height of each row
+  3) In which widths are defined as in the second point but heights are defined for every panel by a number right of the panel letter

+# Using the GUI to add/edit elements

+If you want to add text, arrows, zooms or cropping to an image in a panel, you can also use the GUI for one panel at the time.
+The GUI also allows you to adjust the position of elements you added already.

+To use the GUI, right after defining the figure object:

+> Figure(...)

+you can write the following:

+> figure.edit_panel("C")

+(where "C" is the panel you want to edit)

+The GUI has a button to generate the code after you are done adding the elements you want you can then copy paste into the script of the figure/movie.

+With the GUI you don't need to check at which coordinates you want to add an arrow or text in ImageJ.

 # Examples
 Examples are not displayed to scale on this website but were all generated with 4.75 inch width.<br/>
 <br/>